CorleoneSalute/SHADOW-BLOCKER-BLOCKLIST/README.md

 nothing is added automatically.
 Every candidate is independently researched and classified (platform, purpose, tier) before it's added to a category file, the same as any other domain in this project.

+**Automated duplicate detection.** Every build (triggered on every push to `lists/categories/`) checks for two kinds of duplicates and reports them without editing anything: a domain appearing in more than one category file (`reports/duplicate-domains.md`), and a domain appearing more than once within the same category file

+**Automated infile duplicate detection.** (`reports/infile-duplicates.md`) — the latter also flags whether the duplicate entries are byte-for-byte identical or differ (e.g. one plain, one marked aggressive-only), since a mismatched flag silently changes which tier the domain ends up in.

 Sources checked for new-domain signals:
 [AdGuard SDNS Filter](https://github.com/AdguardTeam/AdGuardSDNSFilter),